symfony/symfony-docs/testing.rst

 .. caution::

-    The special container ``test.service_container`` doesn't give access to the services that have been removed.
-In this case, you'll have to declare the services you need as public.
+    The special container ``test.service_container`` doesn't give access to the private services that have been removed (those who are not used by any other services).
+The solution is to declare those private services as public in the ``config/services_test.yaml`` file.

 .. tip::